 8) Death Valley National Park: California & Nevada – Incredible Winter National Parks

 Winter in Death Valley is less windy with comfortable average daily high temps of 65-75 degrees.

-This is the perfect weather for hiking, climbing, mountain biking, camping, and horseback riding.
+Winter is the perfect time for comfortable outdoor exploring like hiking, climbing, mountain biking, camping, and horseback riding.
 Death Valley is one of the must-see national parks to visit in the winter.

 Death Valley National Park is the hottest place in North America, so it makes sense to visit this national park in winter.

 We visited in late October, and the temperatures were still over 100.
 It felt almost hard to breathe.
 The average summer temps are 115 degrees, making it the hottest national park in the US!

 The winter also provides snow-capped mountains, better-angled light for photography, and wildflowers starting in late February.

 Winter is not less crowded, though.
 The least crowded time to visit is after Thanksgiving and before Christmas.

 The most crowded is during the holidays.
 Death Valley is one of the best national parks to visit in February and January.